bhoward/focsipedia2/book/fp/oldintro.md

    * What is the value of `exercise(12, 13)`?
    * Use algebraic substitution to evaluate `exercise(a, b)` in terms of the variables `a` and `b`.

-[^io]: The most common exception is for functions that send output to the console, such as the `print_int` function in ReasonML.
-Being able to track execution and easily display results is very useful, and printing a line on the console is a fairly benign side-effect&mdash;it won't cause the function to return different values for the same arguments.
-However, printing a result can still interfere with algebraic reasoning about a program, because interchanging such a function call with its value can affect whether and how many times the output is printed.

-[^int]: For our purposes we may ignore the distinction between _int_ and _Integer_ in Java.

-[^lambda]: The mathematician Alonzo Church introduced in the 1930's the use of the Greek letter lambda ($\lambda$) to indicate an otherwise unnamed function defined by a formula.
-That is, instead of writing "the function $f$ where $f(x) = \textit{some formula}$", he wrote "$\lambda x(\textit{some formula})$".
-When the first functional programming language, LISP (invented in the late 1950's), needed a way to create function values, John McCarthy adopted Church's use of lambda, and the name has stuck.